hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

       - Sparse tensor operations ``torch.sparse``.
     * - `hipTensor <https://github.com/ROCm/hipTensor>`_
       - 1.4.0
-      - Optimized for high-performance tensor operations, such as contractions.
+      - Optimizes for high-performance tensor operations, such as contractions.
       - Accelerates tensor algebra, especially in deep learning and scientific computing.
     * - `MIOpen <https://github.com/ROCm/MIOpen>`_
       - 3.3.0
-      - Optimized for deep learning primitives such as convolutions, pooling, normalization, and activation functions.
+      - Optimizes deep learning primitives such as convolutions, pooling, normalization, and activation functions.
       - Speeds up convolutional neural networks (CNNs), recurrent neural networks (RNNs), and other layers.
 Used in operations like